 – Smirnoff Ruby Red Vodka, mixed with cranberry juice, orange juice and a splash of sprite.

 Blue Lagoon Martini – $12

-– Malibu Coconut Rum and Midori Melon Liqueur mixed with a pineapple juice and blue curacao.
+– Malibu Coconut Rum and Midori Melon Liqueur mixed with pineapple juice and blue curacao.

 – Jumbo sea scallops, wrapped in Applewood smoked bacon.

 Husband Ray loved these scallops.
 They were perfectly cooked and were delicious and rich with the addition of the smoky bacon.
 Yummy and decadent!